holochain/docs-pages/src/pages/get-started/index.md

 ```
 :::

 Enter the name of your forum application using snake_case.
-Let's enter:
+Enter:

 ```text
 my_forum_app